 So, to be on the safer side of things, we must always learn to stay cautious and avert any situation in the smartest way possible.
 Described below is a comprehensive list of the possible threats of warnings you need to be cautious about; things we don’t know how to deal with.

 - Watch out from consuming any fern.
 Most of them are poisonous in nature.
 The last thing you want is to suffer and pass away from poisoning in the wilderness.
 But ironically, in case you’ve contracted some sort of parasites in your intestines, these ferns in tiny does can help you get rid of those intestinal parasites.
+For a list of plants that can be safely eaten, see our article on this for reference.

 - Don’t sit and relax.
 Always stay on the move.
 It will energize you and boost your confidence level up as well.
 Accomplish as many tasks as you can.